 This dish is perfect for the fall and winter seasons as it is grounding, nourishing, slightly sweet, and very soothing on a cold day.
 It is great for reducing Vata dosha and increasing vital Ojas (immunity, vitality, energy) in the system.
 Although it is best for Vata types, it is also beneficial for Pitta and can easily be made suitable for Kapha as well (see doshic modifications at the bottom of the page).

-With the simplicity of this recipe, the high nutrient content, and the delicious flavor you will soon be hooked like myself… So let’s get started!!
+With the simplicity of this recipe, the high nutrient content, and the delicious flavor you will soon be hooked like me… So let’s get started!!

 Saffron Spiced Quinoa Kheer Recipe